 1960s Eagle EF-20

-In June 2019, after five years without hearing that familiar “ker-chunk” of an e/m controller in my collection, I acquired a working 1960s Eagle EF-20 put together from parts by Andrew Brent in Ohio.
+In June 2019, after five years without hearing that familiar “ker-chunk” of an e/m controller in my collection, I acquired a working 1960s Eagle EF-20 put together by Andrew Brent in Ohio.
 The controller unit itself (the pale green box with the timer dial window) was legally procured years ago from Lewiston, Idaho surplus by a signal technician/collector in the Pacific NW.

 The controller was sold to me already configured for two-way vehicular and pedestrian motion with solid-state flash, so my tasks were simply to wire the signals and power chord to the back panel and to paint the cabinet.
 I brushed on Sherwin-Williams Ripe Olive Green in satin.
 The only adjustment I made was to bend the contacts on the timer dial a little bit to reduce the duration of the contacts, and thus remove the loud buzz with each cam advancement.

 2000 General Traffic Equipment (GTE)